DarwinAwardWinner/mkplaylist/README.md

 # Usage

+First, for each playlist you want to create, add a 'playlist' tag to each of the files in that playlist with a value of that playlist's name.
+If you want to put the same file in multiple playlists, simply add multiple 'playlist' tags.
+Any tag editor worth its salt should allow you to do this.

     mkplaylist.py MUSIC_DIR [PLAYLIST_DIR]

 This will create playlists for the music files in `MUSIC_DIR` and put those playlists in `PLAYLIST_DIR`, which defaults to being the same as `MUSIC_DIR`.

+See the help for more options.